Norman Finkelstein: One-state solution, two-state solution, and the Palestinian refugees

 Israel has a population of 8.3 million people.
 Of those 8.3 million, about 6 million are Jewish.
 The number of Palestinian refugees is about 6 million.
 Is it realistic to expect that international public opinion at the popular or State level will demand that Israel open its borders such that the number of Palestinians entering the country would be equal to the current Israeli-Jewish population? ...
 I don’t believe that's a realistic expectation.

 Finkelstein further argues that even if a binational state comes into existence, there is no guarantee of an absence of bloodshed.
-He cites the Yugoslav Wars, the Lebanese Civil War, and the Prague Spring as examples of how Jews and Palestinians sharing a state could be problematic.
+He cites Lebanon as the closest analogue and points to the dissolutions of Czechoslovakia and Yugoslavia (as well as tensions within Belgium) as examples of how binational states have tended to fracture.

 For these reasons, Finkelstein prefers the two-state solution.
 He believes that, while such a solution is currently politically impossible, it could come to fruition through mutually agreed land swaps and by evacuating about half of all Israeli settlers in the West Bank:

 Topographers and cartographers on both the Israeli and Palestinian sides say there is a way to retain a contiguous Palestinian state with land swaps so that the total area remains the same as the 1967 borders, while enabling around 60 percent of the illegal Jewish settlers to remain in place under Israeli rule. ...
 But it’s feasible.

 Finkelstein argues that many Israeli Jews see the ongoing occupation and the West Bank settlements as problematic; that they benefit only a small segment of Israel's Jews; that they complicate security arrangements; that the occupation is expensive; and that it earns Israel near-universal opprobrium.
 Thus, he argues, Israel could be compelled to accept a two-state solution.
 The Palestinian right of return would not necessarily be relinquished if a two-state solution was implemented, but according to Finkelstein, the Palestinians could still impose it on Israel if they became powerful enough.